peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 **Returns:**

-* <code>true</code> if this context defines a minimum and maximum exponent;
+* true if this context defines a minimum and maximum exponent;
- otherwise, <code>false</code>..
-If false, converted exponents can have any exponent and operations can't cause overflow or underflow. true if this context defines a minimum and maximum exponent; otherwise, false .
+ otherwise, false .

 ### getHasFlags
     public final boolean getHasFlags()